-Drug and Alcohol InterventionIt can be challenging to help someone you care about who is struggling with any kind of addiction.
+Drug and Alcohol Intervention It can be challenging to help someone you care about who is struggling with any kind of addiction.
 Occasionally, a heart-to-heart direct conversation can start someone on the road to recovery.
 However, when it comes to addiction, the addicted person typically struggles to see it and admit it.
 You may need a more focused approach.
 You might need to join with others and take action through a formal intervention.

 Individuals struggling with an addiction are often in denial about their condition and are not willing to get treatment.
 Hard to believe, but they may not recognize the harmful effects their behavior has on themselves and others close to them.
-A professional intervention can help you present a structured opportunity to your loved one before things get worse.
+A formal intervention can help you present a structured opportunity to your loved one before things get worse.

-What is an Intervention?
+What is a Substance Abuse Intervention?

-An intervention for alcoholism or an intervention for drug addiction is a process that is carefully planned and may be done by family and friends in consultation with a doctor or other professional.
+An intervention for alcoholism or drug addiction is a process that is carefully planned and may be done by family and friends in consultation with a doctor or other professional.
 This may be a licensed alcohol and drug counselor or it may be directed by a professional interventionist.
 Sometimes it involves a member of your loved one’s faith or other people who care about them.

 What is an Interventionist?